Ordinary watercourse consent

 Watercourses are channels that water flows through.
 An ordinary watercourse can be rivers and streams (other than main rivers) and all ditches, drains, cuts, culverts, dikes, sewers (other than public sewers) and passages, through which water flows.
-To carry out work on an ordinary watercourse you will need to apply to us for Ordinary Watercourse Consent.
+To carry out work on an ordinary watercourse you will need to apply to us for ordinary watercourse consent.

-If you want to carry out works in, over, under or near a main river or a flood defence (including a sea defence), you will need to apply to Natural Resources Wales for consent.
+If you want to carry out works in, over, under or near a main river or a flood defence (including a sea defence), you will need to apply to Natural Resources Wales (external website) for consent.

 Ordinary Watercourse Consent